International

 to cover 100 % of the population(10).
 The credit privileges

-to workers who adopt ESOPs, allow workers without savings
+given to workers who adopt ESOPs, allow workers without

-to purchase shares on credit wholly secured by the future
+savings to purchase shares on credit wholly secured by the

-profits of the company.
-Because employees are directly linked
+future profits of the company.
+Because employees are directly

-to productivity increases and profits through their ownership
+linked to productivity increases and profits through their

-rights, studies indicate that firms financed through ESOPs,
+ownership rights, studies indicate that firms financed through

-when combined with participatory management and gain sharing,
+ESOPs, when combined with participatory management and gain

-the ESOP helps towards understanding how binary economics
+Knowing about the ESOP helps towards understanding how binary

-enables everyone, over time, to come to individual ownership
+economics enables everyone, over time, to come to individual

 xxxxxSuppose a big corporation

-the money/credit which would be lent at riba/interest.
-Yet
+for the money/credit which would be lent at riba/interest.

-the corporation could also decide to ask a Constituent Trust
+Yet the corporation could also decide to ask a Constituent

-(similar to an ESOP) to put up the money/credit – the
+Trust (similar to an ESOP) to put up the money/credit –

-the Trust which would then hold the shares in the name of
+to the Trust which would then hold the shares in the name

-its constituent clients.
-Acting for employees or for anyone,
+of its constituent clients.
+Acting for employees or

-proposes that cheap money/credit should be available.
-The
+economics proposes that cheap money/credit should be available.

 would issue the money/credit at a 0% rate of interest, and